+It replaced the Apollo capsules.
+The news rankled members of the House Science, Space and Technology Committee during a hearing Wednesday on thestatus of the shuttle replacement effort, called the … NASA has finished building the first of its new Ares I rockets slated to replace the aging space shuttle fleet and return astronauts to the moon - a gleaming white booster due to blast off this fall.
+The Space Shuttle, which has been used since 1982, is ready to be replaced.
 Space shuttle, partially reusable rocket-launched vehicle designed to go into orbit around Earth, to transport people and cargo to and from orbiting spacecraft, and to glide to a runway landing on its return to Earth’s surface.
-The news rankled members of the House Science, Space and Technology Committee during a hearing Wednesday on thestatus of the shuttle replacement effort, called the … This flight used Space Shuttle Enterprise.
-It replaced the Apollo capsules.
-Orbital impacts and the Space Shuttle windshield Karen S. Edelstein NASA/Lyndon B. Johnson Space Center (JSC) ES2/Structures and Dynamics Branch Houston, TX 77058 ABSTRACT The Space Transportation System (STS) fleet has flown more than sixty … The first flight was a test of the landing and maneuvering abilities of the shuttle.
-NASA's space shuttle fleet began setting records with its first launch on April 12, 1981 and continued to set high marks of achievement and endurance through 30 years of missions.
+Orbital impacts and the Space Shuttle windshield Karen S. Edelstein NASA/Lyndon B. Johnson Space Center (JSC) ES2/Structures and Dynamics Branch Houston, TX 77058 ABSTRACT The Space Transportation System (STS) fleet has flown more than sixty … The first shuttle flight in space was on April 12, 1981.
+The first flight was a test of the landing and maneuvering abilities of the shuttle.
+It was developed by NASA and made 135 spaceflights between 1981 and 2011.
+It used Space Shuttle Columbia.